pxg/pxg.github.io/_posts/2025-01-07-kindle-faff.markdown

 The new cable arrived, and still no joy.
 Back to my ChatGPT troubleshooting, I tried all the steps, but still no luck!

-At wit's end, I decided to search on Google, like a man from the past, this led to [a result to Reddit](https://www.reddit.com/r/kindle/comments/1gb23jq/new_kindle_ereaders_no_longer_appear_on_computers/#:~:text=iFuckingHateKiwis,%E2%80%A2%202mo%20ago%20%E2%80%A2) where Reddit user "iFuckingHateKiwis" helpfully explains that newer Kindles (Scribe, 2024 release 11th gen Kindle, 12th gen Paperwhite) now use MTP (Media Transfer Protocol) instead of appearing as a USB mass storage device on your computer.
+At wit's end, I decided to search on Google, like a man from the past, this led to [a post on Reddit](https://www.reddit.com/r/kindle/comments/1gb23jq/new_kindle_ereaders_no_longer_appear_on_computers/#:~:text=iFuckingHateKiwis,%E2%80%A2%202mo%20ago%20%E2%80%A2) where Reddit user "iFuckingHateKiwis" helpfully explains that newer Kindles (Scribe, 2024 release 11th gen Kindle, 12th gen Paperwhite) now use MTP (Media Transfer Protocol) instead of appearing as a USB mass storage device on your computer.
 Apple does not ship a native MTP driver with MacOS, which means you have to rely on a third-party program like OpenMTP.

 ChatGPT had lied to me!
 Not only that, I'd been saved by a Reddit user with a questionably racist user handle!